Don’t you think it’s wrong for banks to profit off climate change and human rights abuses?

-November we took it up a notch with a banner drop right outside of their national headquarters in New York City (check it out here and here).
+November we took it up a notch with a banner drop right outside of their national headquarters in New York City.
 Over 200,000 of you joined us for the livestream!

 JPMorgan Chase, no surprise, is currently bankrolling all THREE proposed tar sands pipelines (Line 3, Trans Mountain and KXL).
 We launched a petition calling on Chase to end financing for TransCanada, the company behind Keystone XL, as their credit renewal was fast approaching (December 15th 2017).
 In the three weeks that we’ve had the petition out, we’ve gathered OVER 44,000 signatures!